Aleandro2000/doit-web-app/README.md

 WARNING!
 THIS IS A DEMO DOCUMENTATION!
 TE DOCUMENTATION WILL BE CONTINUED SOON!

 ## The problem
-Many coding interview platform looks the same, they have a proble, an IDE and show a boring score.
-This is not attract and keep the dopamine highly for the users.
+Many coding interview platforms look the same, have a problem, an IDE and show a boring score.
+This is not attracting and keeping the dopamine high for users.

 ## Solution
-A platform with an Mentor Bot for searching usefluu sorces and help students anytime.
-Addition the platform in feauter must include AI and Machine Learning courses to keep in fun the students
+A platform with a Mentor Bot to search for useful resources and help students anytime.
+In addition, the platform in feauter must include AI and Machine Learning courses to entertain the students.

 ## Before start the documentation
 Hi!
 My name is Alexandru Carmici ant this is the most impactfull prject that brought me my development skills to the next level.
 The project was made before any work experience project.
 That was my first real project even if it was a personal project.
 It is a soul projects because the main tasks for these project was very unusuals.
 For example: